-2. Section 25(b) makes an agreement voidable if the provider is not properly registered under this Act.
+- 2. Section 25(b) makes an agreement voidable if the provider is not properly registered under this Act.
 Under subsection (a) the individual may recover all money paid by the individual, except for amounts passed on to creditors.
 This sanction is to disgorge all money that the provider otherwise would have earned for its services.
-If the minimum damages under subsection (c)(2) are larger than the amount specified in subsection (a), the individual is entitled to the minimum damages of subsection (c)(2) rather than recovery under subsection (a).

-3. Section 25(a) permits an individual to void an agreement if a provider exceeds the fee caps.
+If the minimum damages under subsection (c)(2) are larger than the amount specified in subsection (a), the individual is entitled to the minimum damages of subsection (c)(2) rather than recovery under subsection (a). - 3.
+Section 25(a) permits an individual to void an agreement if a provider exceeds the fee caps.
 Subsection (b) permits the individual to recover treble damages, as well as recovering under subsection (c)(3) and (4).
-The amount to be trebled includes all payments made to the provider (or its designee), including amounts that thereafter are forwarded to the individual's creditors.
+The amount to be trebled includes all payments made to the provider, its designee, or a person administering an account contemplated by Section 22(b), including amounts that thereafter are forwarded to the individual's creditors.
 If the individual opts for recovery under this subsection, he or she may not also recover under subsection (c)(1) or (2).
 On the other hand, if recovery is larger under subsection (c)(2) than under this subsection, the individual recovers the larger amount under subsection (c)(2).
 The individual may choose which subsection to assert.